peaBerberian/peaberberian.github.io/README.md

-- I also started implementing a permission-like system (here called `dependencies`) where apps declare in advance what they will need and the desktop will choose to give them interfaces to those or not (e.g. `filesystem` access, desktop settings access etc.)
+- I also started implementing a permission-like system (here called `dependencies`) where apps declare in advance what they will need and the desktop will choose to give them interfaces to those or not (e.g. "filesystem" access, desktop settings access, able to open other applications and files etc.)

-  For now all applications run in the same context/realm than the desktop so it's not a real sandbox, but an i-frame could theoretically easily be added in the mix for "untrusted" applications to have I guess a sound permission system (no filesystem access, no location access etc.).

-  There are some other niceties in the way like the possibility of just asking for "file-picker" authorizations if what you want to do is just to open/save files.
-This allows to let application read files without ever having to ask for access to the file system.

-  The "file-picker" itself may be implemented by any other application, which themselves most probably do have the "filesystem" dependency to implement it.
+  That permission system has some modern concepts, most notably an application may have access to a file-picker to open and save files, but no direct access to the filesystem.
+  The resulting application will never see paths nor the organization of files (only the file-picker, another application, will), just data and filenames for files the user explicitly chose to open through the file-picker.

+  Though because the next point is not yet finished, applications can today theoretically be able to escape that limitation if motivated enough (e.g. by reimplementing the whole filesystem logic).

+- A next step would be to run most applications in "sandboxed" iframes, to ensure that their permissions can never be escaped and to also prevent a misbehaving application from hanging the whole "system".

+  I tested this, it works as intended, but I did not actually fully implement it for now...
+There's work to do like communication between iframe and the desktop, and I focused for now on other, more visible, stuff!

 - I ended up implementing an "executable" format: a JS object that can be serialized to JSON which contains metadata about the app and how to run it.

-  The desktop actually runs applications by running those executables after reading them from a virtual directory in the filesystem (read next point).
+  The desktop actually runs applications by running those executables after reading them from the filesystem (read next point).

   This makes it possible to "install" applications (by adding them to the file system) and to let applications run other applications when they have the permission (e.g. the file explorer runs applications when you launch them from their location in the filesystem).

-- I "copied" some ideas from unix-like filesystem:
+- I implemented a "filesystem", mostly backed by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)-based storage.

+  It is influenced by how things work on unix-like systems for familiarity
-  The root directory is `/` with a "user" directory in it (`/userdata/`) and some directories with virtual files (not actually on disk, and computed at read time): `/apps/` for build-time apps, `/system/` for start menu and desktop configurations.
+  reasons: the root directory is `/` with a "user" directory in it (`/userdata/`) and some directories with virtual files (not actually on disk, and computed at read time): `/apps/` for build-time apps, `/system/` for start menu and desktop configurations.

 - As we're on the web platform, we do not have much control over memory and performance.
 At first I thought this would become ugly very quick but until